Bushstar/samourai-dojo/doc/DOCKER_setup.md

   help                          Display the help message.

-  bitcoin-cli                   Launch a bitcoin-cli console for interacting with bitcoind RPC API.
+  slice-cli                     Launch a slice-cli console for interacting with sliced RPC API.

   clean                         Free disk space by deleting docker dangling images and images of previous versions.